FSD2887 Welfare and Services in Finland 2006: Families with Children

 - Moisio, Pasi (National Research and Development Centre for Welfare and Health (STAKES))

-childhood, children, domestic responsibilities, families, family policy, health, living conditions, occupational life, parental participation, parental role, parental supervision, social and welfare policy, social networks, social security, social services, social welfare, standard of living, well-being (health)
+childhood, children, domestic responsibilities, families, family policy, health, living conditions, occupational life, parent participation, parental role, parental supervision, social networks, social security, social services, social welfare, standard of living, welfare policy, well-being (health)

 Welfare and Services in Finland is a panel survey that combines telephone and face-to-face interviews, postal surveys and register data.
 The aim of the study is to offer up-to-date, reliable and extensive research data on Finnish welfare and the use of welfare services.
 The topics in this collection round, which was aimed at families with children, included family composition, work and family, work-life balance, economic circumstances, parenthood, intergenerational relationships, health, services and support networks, and childhood.
 Data were collected through postal survey.